heroku/einstein-vision-node/README.md

 heroku local
 ```

-If you provide a Private Key the app takes care of JWT authentication for you.
+If you provide a private key, the app takes care of JWT authentication for you.
 If you don't provide a private key you must provide a token yourself as `PREDICTIVE_SERVICES_TOKEN`.